-For times when you travel in colder places, you can also heat the water on a camping stove and pour it in the bag before showering.
+For times when you travel in colder places, you can also heat the water on a camping stove and pour it into the bag before showering.

 Whether you plan to shower at a hotel, gym or by using a solar shower, don’t forget to pack these shower essentials:

 - Soap.
-I love Dr. Bronner’s biodegradable soap that comes in a variety of sizes including a small travel size bottle.
+I love Dr. Bronner’s biodegradable soap which comes in a variety of sizes including a small travel-size bottle.